maijake/devcc/1-architecture/README.md

 * Release should also be managed e.g. "canary releasing" (=small deliveries, where problems do not harm the total system), "green/blue" (=two parallel systems, which can be easily switched)

-Continuous delivery is aiming at
- * short cycle time trough development pipe line, using automated tests, continuous integration, small build, smoke tests
- * each commit is potentially deliverable product
- * where the confidence on quality is increased as the build proceeds through the development pipeline steps
- * all environments resemble production as much as possible, further down to the pipe line environments are even more production like.
- * Commits  to main trunk (as opposed to creating branches, which are merged)
- * Once an artifact gets build/generated (e.g. compiled code,
-   binaries, reports, metadata) it is stored in an artifact repository (as opposed to keeping the in version control system), allowing steps in pipeline to have 100% certainty that they are using unmodified artifact

 ## Developer Roles